open-wc/open-wc/docs/docs/development/scoped-elements.md

    <inline-notification type="tip">

    As long as you only use one version of a web component ScopeElementsMixin will work with the polyfill.
-So start of without the polyfill once you need it ScopeElementsMixin will log an error.
+So start of without the polyfill.
+Once you need it, ScopeElementsMixin will log an error.

    ```
    You are trying to re-register the "feature-a" custom element with a different class via ScopedElementsMixin.